mastrojs/mastrojs.github.io/data/docs/routing.md

 ## Route handlers

-A route handler usually needs to export a function named `GET`.
-When [running a server](/docs/install-setup/#ssg%2C-ssr-and-deploying), other HTTP verbs like `POST` are also supported.
-The function receives a standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) objects and needs to return a standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object (or a `Promise` of such, meaning the function can be `async`), for example:
+A route handler is a function that receives a standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object, and returns a standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object (or a `Promise` of such, meaning the function can be `async`).

+Using the default file-based router, this function needs to be exported under the name of a HTTP method.
+For example for an HTTP GET:

 ```ts title=routes/index.server.ts
 export const GET = (req: Request) => {